 The Difference is Convenience and Rates

-The Pennsylvania Public Utilities Commission, known as PA PUC, is the government entity in the state of Pennsylvania that regulates providers of utility services, including electric and gas companies, telephone companies, water and wastewater, as well as trucking and rail companies.
+The Public Utilities Commission of Ohio, known as PUCO, is the government entity in the state of Ohio that regulates providers of utility services, including electric and gas companies, telephone companies, water and wastewater, as well as trucking and rail companies.

-PA Power Switch is the energy rate comparison chart created and maintained by the Pennsylvania Public Utilities Commission.
-The goal of the PA Power Switch comparison chart is to give Pennsylvania residential and commercial energy consumers an easy and straight-forward tool to compare price options and contract terms from energy suppliers that provide services in respective zip codes across the state.
+Apples to Apples Ohio is the energy rate comparison chart created and maintained by the Public Utilities Commission of Ohio.
+The goal of the “Apples to Apples” comparison chart is to give Ohio residential and commercial energy consumers an easy and straight-forward tool to compare price options and contract terms from energy suppliers that provide service in respective zip codes across the state of Ohio.

-PA PUC regulations impact pricing, maintain quality of service, provide safety, and support a healthy competitive market.
-It’s important for Pennsylvania customers to track PA PUC regulations as they impact the energy market as well as every home and business in the state.
+PUCO regulations impact pricing, maintain the quality of service, provide safety, and support a healthy competitive market.
+It’s important to track PUCO regulations as they will impact the energy market and every home and business in Ohio.

-The “Price to Compare” chart is a valuable tool for residential consumers who are looking to compare energy rates.
-The PA PUC requires each energy supplier in Pennsylvania to publish two (2) rates to the residential pricing tables – giving residential consumers a choice of suppliers and rates.
+The “comparison chart is a valuable tool for residential consumers who are looking to compare rates.
+Each energy supplier in Ohio is required by PUCO to publish two (2) rates to the residential pricing table.
+This requirement gives residential consumers a number of suppliers and rates to compare and choose.

-Unfortunately, Pennsylvania businesses are not as fortunate.
-The PA PUC does not require the energy suppliers to publish commercial rates.
-Without this important requirement to publish rates each day, business customers researching energy rates do not have an easy to use chart to compare suppliers, plans, and rates.
+Unfortunately, Ohio businesses are not as fortunate as it relates to the “Apples to Apples” comparison chart as PUCO does not require the same energy suppliers to publish commercial rates.
+Without this important requirement to publish rates each day, business customers looking for an energy plan cannot use the comparison chart as effectively as a homeowner.

 To compound the energy shopping challenge, most businesses have significantly higher energy usage (than residential homes) resulting in a much higher energy bill each month.
 Additionally, businesses also operate in a wide variety of industries – from retail to service; from manufacturing to restaurants – with very unique and differentiated patterns of energy usage.

-In general, energy suppliers are risk averse – meaning, they require commercial entities – small businesses to enterprise level companies – to submit information on their energy usage so that the supplier can customize an energy plan for the business.
+In general, energy suppliers are risk averse – meaning, they require commercial entities, aka small businesses to enterprise level companies, to submit information on their energy usage so that the supplier can customize an energy plan for the business.
 In developing a plan, each supplier will factor in a specific business’ energy usage, location, load factor and load shape, as well as time of usage (seasonal and daily).
-With more information on the business’ energy usage, the energy supplier can reduce their risk and offer an energy rate that reflects their cost of supplying energy to the business.
+With more information on the business energy usage, the energy supplier can reduce their risk and offer an energy rate that reflects their cost of supplying energy to the business.

-With this information, it’s important for Pennsylvania based businesses to understand that the commercial rates quoted on the PA Power Switch comparison chart are primarily teaser rates used by energy suppliers to get more business leads.
+With this information, it’s important for Ohio based businesses to understand that the commercial rates quoted on the Apples to Apples comparison chart are primarily teaser rates used by energy suppliers to get more business leads.

 “Price to Compare” is a baseline energy rate calculated by taking the estimated amount you would pay your local utility for service – if you did not choose an alternate electricity supplier – and dividing that amount by your total kilowatt hours used.

-If the future annual generation cost of electricity is $700 and you have a historical average annual usage of 10,000 kWh, then your “Price to Compare” rate would be 7 cents per kWh.
+If the future annual generation cost of electricity is $800 and you have an historical average annual usage of 10,000 kWh, then your “Price to Compare” rate would be 8 cents per kWh.

 The “Price to Compare” is subject to change every month based on your utilities Standard Service Offer (SSO) rates.
 Standard Service Rate is what your utility would charge if did not opt to go with a third-party energy supplier.
 Each utility is required to conduct a competitive wholesale auction facilitated through an independent consultant to procure the energy requirements for its customers using the SSO rate.